intermine/im-docs/docs/get-started/tutorial/index.rst

 Loading Data
 ----------------------

-We are running several data integration and post-processing steps manually, this is a good way to learn how the system works and to test individual stages.
+For this tutorial we will run several data integration and post-processing steps manually.
+This is a good way to learn how the system works and to test individual stages.
 For running actual builds there is a `project_build` script that will run all steps specified in `project.xml` automatically.
 We will cover this later.

 Loading data from a source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~